volodymyrhudyma/blog/content/blog/2020-06-16-typescript-type-vs-interface-whats-the-difference.md

 };
 ```

-In the end, all interfaces will be merged into one, containing all provided properties with their types.
+All interfaces will be merged into one, containing all provided properties with their types.

 * You can declare computed properties only using `type` keyword: